-3. Make Giving You a LinkedIn Recommendation Easy
+3. Make giving you a LinkedIn recommendation easy

-And they never do, because they continue to put it off or forget.
+And they never do because they continue to put it off or forget.

 To have a much higher chance of getting a recommendation, make it as easy as possible for the person you are asking.
-You can do this by providing them with a sample recommendation that they can either use or modify as they choose.
+You can do this by providing them with a sample recommendation they can either use or modify as they choose.

 What do you think I did next?

-5. Turn Testimonials into LinkedIn Recommendations
+5. Turn testimonials into LinkedIn recommendations

-PRO TIP: Turn LinkedIn Recommendations into Case Studies
+PRO TIP: Turn LinkedIn recommendations into case studies

-How to Send a LinkedIn Recommendation Request
+How to send a LinkedIn recommendation request

 First, go to the profile of the person who has agreed to provide you with a LinkedIn recommendation.
 Click More… to the right of the Message button.
 Note they must be a 1st-degree connection to give you a recommendation.

-From the drop-down menu select Request a Recommendation.
+From the drop-down menu, select Request a Recommendation.

-The Importance of LinkedIn Recommendations
+The importance of LinkedIn recommendations

-If you found this helpful, I share many more ideas on how to elevate your social proof and attract more clients in my latest book ‘LinkedIn Unlocked’.
+If you found this article helpful, you’ll find many more ideas on how to increase your social proof and attract more clients in my latest book LinkedIn Unlocked.
 If you’d like a proven lead generation system to attract new clients consistently using LinkedIn, I’d love for you to pick up a copy.

-‘LinkedIn Unlocked’ is regarded by experts and influencers across the globe as the premier LinkedIn and social selling playbook, and was awarded as Best Sales Lead Generation Books of All Time.
+LinkedIn Unlocked is regarded by experts and influencers across the globe as the premier LinkedIn and social selling playbook, earning the Best Sales Lead Generation Books of All Time award.

 Comments are closed.